waynodiablo/Oystercard/boris_bikes/boris_bikes_version_1.md

 Failed examples:

-rspec ./spec/feature/public_bike_access_spec.rb:2 # member of public accesses bike bike is not broken
+rspec ./spec/feature/public_bike_access_spec.rb:2 # member of public accesses bike is not broken
 ```

 There's a lot of information here, but it's important to work through it carefully.
 There's nothing worse than seeing there's some sort of failure/error and then bashing a way a the code randomly in the hopes of fixing it.
 The computer is giving you critical information about the precise nature of the underlying problem and you need to use that to work out what's wrong.
 Now if you've worked through the RSpec pill this type of error and how to fix it should be clear.
 Do you know what to do?

-The very first output is just Rubocop checking for style violations.
+The very first output is just RuboCop checking for style violations.
 After that we have the RSpec output.
 Let's read through it carefully.
 First we see the contents of the strings we passed to the RSpec 'describe' and 'it' methods that tell us what feature is under test.
 Next we have information about a single failure.
 RSpec helpfully prints out the precise code that is causing the problem 'docking_station = DockingStation.new', the type of error 'NameError' and even tells us the line number and the complete file path where the issue occurred.

 In this case, the problem is in the file `spec/feature/public_bike_access_spec.rb` on line 3.
 The `<top (required)>` means that the code causing trouble is not part of any specific method.
 The error that occurred is of the type [NameError](http://www.ruby-doc.org/core-2.1.2/NameError.html) and it's human-readable explanation is _"uninitialized constant DockingStation"_.